 For mainland ABIS Stores, there are different supply runs and different challenges than the IBIS Stores.
 In particular during the wet season the stores at Doomadgee, Kowanyama and Pormpuraaw require essential goods to be freighted in by aircraft.
-Woorabinda can receive freight directly from Brisbane by truck whereas other stores are by rail and then palletised for trucking to their final destinations.
+Other stores are by rail and then palletised for trucking to their final destinations.
 Palm Island is slightly different as the goods are palletised and barged (sea freight).
 Associated freight costs incurred in the transportation are subsequently reflected in product pricing.

-In many cases, the IBIS store is the only provider of food on an island.
+In many cases, the CEQ store is the only provider of food on an island or Community.
 The result of a supply chain failure can be catastrophic as food cannot be delivered to communities.
-Failure in the supply chain can be caused by such issues as natural disasters, breakdowns or king tides preventing supply barges from docking at the islands.
+Failure in the supply chain can be caused by such issues as natural disasters, breakdowns, king or very low tides preventing supply barges from docking at the islands.
 Poor port access to some communities further compounds the supply of goods to some communities.